Obaid03/Obaid03/README.md

 I am Muhammad OBAID ULLAH, a student pursuing a Bachelor's degree in Computer Science from FAST University.
 I am passionate about programming, game development, and web development.

 - 🎓 Bachelor of Science (BS) in Computer Science
-- 🌱 Web Development: HTML, CSS
 - 💬 Ask me about anything related to programming, web development, and tech
-- 📫 How to reach me: [muhammadobaid103@gmail.com]
+- 📫 How to reach me: muhammadobaid103@gmail.com
 - 🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/muhammad-obaid-ullah-29b6b0323/)

 ---